krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/handle-press-1.py.md

 # handle-press: push down the handle
-# def handle_press(robot):
+def handle_press(robot):
-    if check("the robot's gripper is not above and aligned vertically with the handle"): robot.put("gripper above handle")
+    if check("the robot's gripper is not vertically aligned with handle"): robot.put("gripper above handle")
-    if check("the robot's gripper is above and aligned vertically with the handle and the robot's gripper is open"): robot.drop("gripper around handle")
-    if check("the robot's gripper is around the handle and the robot's gripper is open"): robot.close("gripper around handle")
-    if check("the robot's gripper is around the handle and the robot's gripper is closed"): robot.push("down on handle")
+    if check("the robot's gripper is vertically aligned with handle"): robot.push("down on handle")